hazcod/Gunther/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
-3. Set your API keys in [config.php](/application/config.php).
+3. Set your API keys and other settings in [config.php](/application/config.php).
-4. Setup a daily cron job to keep the site snappy. (not mandatory)
-   `01 0 * * * www-data wget --no-check-certificate -q http://localhost/cache &>/dev/null`
-5. Login with admin and the password.
+4. Login with admin and the password.

 # TODO
 [See issue tracker.](https://github.com/HazCod/Gunther/issues)